jmadeano/growing_knowledge_culturally_neurips21/README.md

-# Growing knowledge culturally across generations to solve  novel, complex tasks
+# Learning to solve complex tasks by growing knowledge culturally across generations

 This repo contains all of the code and data necessary to recreate the figures and results from the paper.

 ## Data